Denise Fox: Storylines

-Denise later learns that her son's potential adoptive parents have named him Raymond and she signs the adoption forms.
-While she is adamant that she will not change her mind after that, she continues to struggle with her decision and angrily tears up a newly arrived letter from Raymond's adoptive parents without reading it.
-Kim then wrongly believes that Ian is Raymond's biological father and confronts him, causing Denise to break down and admit to her that Phil is the father, shocking Kim, and she begs Kim not to tell anyone.
-With Kim's help, Denise finds the letter from Raymond's parents in the recycling bin, informing her that he is happy with them, which comforts and reassures her.
-Denise and Kush start a relationship, but when Denise talks to a reporter, criticizing the community and the Minute Mart, she quits her job after they decide to send her on a course.
+Denise learns that her son's potential adoptive parents have named him Raymond and she signs the adoption forms.
+While she is adamant that she will not change her mind, she continues to struggle with her decision and angrily tears up a newly arrived letter from Raymond's adoptive parents without reading it.
+Kim then wrongly believes that Ian is Raymond's biological father and confronts him, causing Denise to break down and admit to her that Phil is the father.
+Denise finds the letter from Raymond's parents in the recycling bin, informing her that he is happy with them, which comforts and reassures her.
+Denise and Kush start a relationship, but when Denise talks to a reporter, criticising the community and the Minute Mart, she quits her job after they decide to send her on a course.
 Denise struggles financially and is unable to buy food, taking food from bins.
 She ends her relationship with Kush because she does not want to admit her problems.
-Carmel later confronts her over this, but Denise slaps her when she makes a remark about Raymond, ending their friendship.
+Carmel later confronts her over this, but Denise slaps her when she makes a remark about Raymond.
 Denise eventually claims for Universal Credit, but is stunned that she will not receive money for ten weeks as she left her job voluntarily, but is given a referral to a food bank.
 Denise leaves the food bank when she sees Cora, who works there.
-Cora persuades Denise to get some food and explains that when she first used the food bank, she was abusive, but it saved her life.
-Denise gives her food to the children of a young mother, Candice (Maia Watkins), who has no voucher.
-On the day of her final exam, Denise faints, but she is delighted later in the year when she passes her GCSE exam with high marks.
-Kush and Denise decide to try dating again, but when Kush asks Denise to move in with him, she declines, feeling that things are moving too fast for them.
-When Kush suffers a heart attack shortly afterwards, Denise regrets rejecting him and spontaneously proposes to him in the hospital; he accepts.
-Denise discovers that Kim is pregnant, but Kim suffers a miscarriage and continues to lie that about her "pregnancy".
-Kim later cracks up and tells Denise and Carmel that she is not pregnant and is lying and they support her.
-For her birthday, Kim asks Denise to do a DNA test and she agrees.
-When the results come, Denise finds a card for her by Kim, which says they are not sisters, but Kim explains she has not seen the results and got cards for both outcomes.
-Denise and Kim agree not to find out, but Kim gives in and fools Denise that the results say they are not sisters, but is delighted when Kim says they are.
+Cora persuades Denise to get some food, but Denise gives her food to a young mother, Candice (Maia Watkins), who has no voucher.
+On the day of her final exam, Denise faints, but she is delighted later in the year when she passes her GCSE exam with the highest grade possible.
+Kush and Denise stat dating again, but when Kush asks Denise to move in with him, she declines, feeling that things are moving too fast for them.
+When Kush suffers a heart attack shortly afterwards, Denise regrets rejecting him and spontaneously proposes to him in the hospital, which he accepts.
+Denise discovers that Kim is pregnant and supports her when she has a miscarriage.
+Kim and Denise take a DNA test and discover they are sisters after all.